googleapis/release-please/README.md

 git history, looking for [Conventional Commit messages](https://www.conventionalcommits.org/), and creating release PRs.

+It does not handle publication to package managers or handle complex branch management.

 ## What's a Release PR?

 Rather than continuously releasing what's landed to your default branch,